kubeshop/botkube-docs/docs/usage/executing-commands.md

 While deploying Botkube controller, you can specify which kubectl commands you want to allow Botkube to execute through the [executors configuration](../configuration/executor.md).

-To check which commands are allowed for users to execute through Botkube, run **@Botkube commands list**
+To check which commands are allowed for users to execute through Botkube, run **@Botkube list commands**

 ![commands_list](assets/commands_list.png)